-Kia aims to have 16 electrified vehicles by 2025, including a fuel-cell vehicle (FCEV) in 2020.
+Kia aims to have 16 electrified vehicles by 2025, including a fuel-cell electric vehicle (FCEV) in 2020.
 As part of this strategy, Kia showcased the Niro EV Concept at CES 2018.

 The fully-electric version of the Niro is designed at the company’s studio in Korea.
-The traditional grille is replaced by an interactive display panel, combined with ultra-slim lamp at the front.
+The traditional grille is replaced with an interactive display panel, combined with an ultra-slim lamp at the front.
 The concept draws inspiration from the current Niro, with a modish compact crossover silhouette, elevated body and wide C-pillar.
 The rear-end has clean and sharp trailing edges allowing air to flow more easily off the back of the car.

-The interiors are pretty minimal, typical of a modern EV concept, with a gloss touch display angled towards the driver and a full digital instrument cluster.
+The interiors are pretty minimal, typical of a modern EV concept, with a gloss touch display angled towards the driver and a fully digital instrument cluster.
 Don’t miss the rotary knob on the centre console.
 The interior gets soft shades of silver, grey and bronze, which according to Kia, enhances the sense of space and calm in the cabin.

 As a part of the strategy, Kia wants to commercialize Level 4 autonomous vehicles in smart cities by 2021.